Generalized Tuza's conjecture for random hypergraphs: Breadth-first trees

 The \emph{base} of an element $a$ of $T$ is the last $(r-1)$-set preceding $a$ on the path to the root.
 The \emph{parent} of an element $a$ is the last edge preceding $a$ on the path to the root.
 The \emph{children} of an edge $e$ are the $(r-1)$-sets of $e$ other than its base, the edges that have a child $(r-1)$-set of $e$ as a base, and vertices of the form $f \setminus \sigma$ where $f$ is a child edge of $e$ and $\sigma$ is the base of $e$.

 The {\em depth} of an element $a$ of $T$ is the length of the path from $a$ to $\rho$, and the depth of the tree is the largest depth of an element of $T$.

 \begin{prop} If $T$ is a finite tree, then $\tau(T) = \nu(T)$. \end{prop} \begin{proof} We prove the lemma by induction on $|T|$.
 Let $t$ be the depth of $T$.
-The statement is trivial when $t \leq 1$, so assume that $t > 2$.
-Let $e$ be an edge of depth $t$, $f$ the parent of $e$, and $\sigma$ be the base of~$e$.
+The statement is trivial when $t \leq 1$, so assume that $t \geq 2$.
+Let $e$ be an edge of depth $t$, $f$ the parent of $e$.
+Suppose $\sigma$ and $\gamma$ are the bases of $e$ and $f$, respectively.